Last Updated on

 This is an acoustic guitar that’s made for strumming in an instant.
 If you want plug-in power, you’re going to have strum yourself over to the acoustic electric category.
 Luckily for you, Martin has you covered.
 The Little Martin LX1E is the acoustic electric version of the LX1.
 With Fishman Isys T electronics, you’ll be able to amp up and share your newly-earned skills.
 As far as specs go, the two Little Martins are practically identical.

-However, if you’re wanting to stick with authentic acoustics, the Taylor GS Mini Acoustic Guitar is in the same budget class of under 500 bucks.
+However, if you’re wanting to stick with authentic acoustics, the Taylor GS Mini Acoustic Guitar is in the same budget class of under 500 dollars.
 It’s quite different to the Martin, and it truly is a specimen worthy of considering.
 With a solid mahogany top, a size convenient for both portability and impressive sound impact, it’s a winner in everyone’s books!

 Little Martin LX1 Q&A